-Sweet and Sour Chaos is a tale of an intelligence analyst trying to find a “purpose” for herself after escaping from an intelligence agency to industry.
-Konstantina must save her colleagues from a disaster.
+An intelligence analyst tries to find a “purpose” after escaping from the “Agency” to industry.
+Konstantina must save her colleagues from disaster.

-This fictional story illustrates challenges in taking intelligence practices and adding them to project management in industry – a part of the agile mindset.
-In this context, intelligence practice is like research and analysis “on the hoof”.
+The story illustrates challenges of taking intelligence practices and adding them to project management in industry.
 See more, below.

 Sweet and Sour Chaos – the story